 Looking further afield, you points could instead take you to Los Angeles from Sydney, Melbourne or Brisbane in premium economy – 71,700 Velocity points, one-way – flying economy in the other direction (44,800 Velocity points), burning 116,500 Velocity points on total.

 This is another time when St.George’s inclusive Priority Pass membership can come in handy, as your two yearly complimentary visits takes care of a return trip such as this.

-In Los Angeles before the flight home, your second Priority Pass lounge visit will either provide you with access to the Korean Air business class lounge in the Tom Bradley International Terminal where Virgin Australia flights depart, or US$30 to spend at P.F.
-Chang’s restaurant in the same terminal if the Korean Air lounge is full or your flight departs during peak times when Priority Pass visits are restricted.
+In Los Angeles before the flight home, your second Priority Pass lounge visit will either provide you with access to the Korean Air business class lounge in the Tom Bradley International Terminal where Virgin Australia flights depart, during Priority Pass acceptable hours.